letsintegreat/Diary/README.md

  - Login with email and password
  - Add an entry for any date
  - Edit or Delete entry from any date
- - Disable dates whose entries have been submitted
+ - Disable dates whose entries have been submitted, and Disable future dates